“God has told you, O people, what is good, and what is required of you. Do justice, love kindness, and walk humbly with your God.” Micah 6:8.

 World Day of Social Justice - 20 February each year.
 The United Nations General Assembly recognises that social development and social justice are indispensable for the achievement and maintenance of peace and security within and among nations and that, in turn, social development and social justice cannot be attained in the absence of peace and security or in the absence of respect for all human rights and fundamental freedoms.

-Earth Hour Day - 30 March 2019 8:30 - 9:30pm.
+Earth Hour Day - 8:30 - 9:30pm, last Saturday in March.
 Remember, meaningful action involves more than one hour.
 As trustees for God's creation, we are responsible for the legacy we provide future generations.

-Global 6K for Water - Saturday 4 May 2019.
+Global 6K for Water - 4 May each year.
 Six kilometres is the average distance people in developing countries need to walk to get water.
 On this day people from around the globe will walk or run that distance as part of this special event – raising funds to support World Vision’s water initiatives globally.

 Reconciliation Week - 27 May to 3 June each year